bcgov/nr-epd-organics-info/README.md

    application on port 3000.
 4. Run the following command in terminal `cd frontend && npm install && npm run dev`, this will start the frontend application on port 3001.

-## Running Frontend Tests

-**End to end** tests are run using [Playwright](https://playwright.dev/).
-Here are the steps to follow to run the end to end tests:
-1. First install Playwright: `npx playwright install`
-2. Then run start the server and frontend as shown above in steps 1-4.
-3. Run Playwright with this command: `npx playwright test` or `npm run test:e2e`

-To configure playwright edit the `playwright.config.ts` file.
-End to end tests are located in the `/e2e` folder.

-**Unit tests** do not require the server or frontend to be running.
-You can run the unit tests with this command: `npm run test:unit` To generate a coverage report, use this command: `npm run test:cov` The coverage report can be viewed in the `coverage` folder.
-Unit tests use [MSW](https://mswjs.io/) to mock API responses, see the `src/test-setup.ts` file where it is set up.

 # Contribution Guidelines